My First Gun: What Transfer Day Is Really Like For Women Beginners

 What the Transfer Process Is Actually Like for Women Buying Their First Gun

 It was smaller than I expected.
 The photos online made it look bigger, more imposing.
 In person it was beautiful.
 Beautifully made, beautifully presented.
 Precision machined in a way that you can actually see and feel.
-I've shot a lot of rentals over the past three months: "Why My First Range Day Almost Kept Me Away From Guns Forever" and my first range experience was not exactly inspiring.
-If you haven't read that story yet, it's worth knowing where this all started.
+I've shot a lot of rentals over the past three months, and my first range experience was not exactly inspiring.
 Picking up something that was mine felt completely different.

 I finished the paperwork.
 The background check ran quickly.
 And then it was in my hands.

-A note on the background check: if you're a woman buying your first firearm and you've never done this before, it's straightforward.
-You fill out a federal form at the dealer and a check runs through the FBI's NICS system.
+If you're a woman buying your first firearm and you've never done this before: you fill out a federal form at the dealer and a check runs through the FBI's NICS system.
 It takes just a few minutes.
-I won't pretend the thought what if something goes wrong didn't cross my mind, it did.
+I won't pretend the thought "what if something goes wrong" didn't cross my mind.
+It did.
 It went fine.

 The Lesson

-One small moment worth mentioning: my magazine loader wasn't compatible with the Nighthawk's magazines.
+My magazine loader wasn't compatible with the Nighthawk's magazines.
 The gunsmith on staff looked at it, said he could fix that, and did.
 Which meant I could keep my gel manicure intact while loading.
 Non-negotiable.
-I will say that loading the magazine by hand isn’t hard at all.
-For some guns like the Sig Macro Comp I have to have a magazine loader, but for the Nighthawk it’s fairly easy.
+Loading the magazine by hand isn't hard at all on this gun.
+For some firearms I have to have a loader, but for the Nighthawk it's fairly easy.

 What It Feels Like to Realize How Far You've Come